V1ad0s1k100/Savety_ARP/README.md

 If you feel like supporting our work, you can do so here:
 Donation: 5356 8624 4347 9193

-We are using code from this playlist for implementing ARP spoofing ----> https://www.youtube.com/playlist?list=PLRx6edaDtIBXktbZ-GAhUCTst_O8VX4hy
 Documentation for the Scapy library ----> https://scapy.readthedocs.io/en/latest/index.html ARP spoofing is a network-level attack that allows an attacker to change the MAC address of the sender in ARP packets.
 This can lead to redirecting traffic to a false IP address or other undesirable consequences.
 The attack is carried out by sending false ARP responses to requests from other devices in the network.
 The attacker sends fake ARP responses, specifying their MAC address as the source and the victim's IP address as the destination.
 When other devices in the network receive these false responses, they begin to send traffic to the false IP address instead of the actual IP address of the victim.